adelosa/learnasm370/README.md

     SET TEACHER=c:\teacher.dat

+Environment variables required for the programs has been included in the `asmlg` and `asmlga` commands.

 #### Removal of line ending/ASCII specific logic

 Because of the PC file handling support in z390, you can remove any instructions in the programs that deal with ASCII and line endings.